 Patience is more important now than ever before!

-But here’s the thing, during that four months of time, I was able to work on learning new skills and being a more valuable person not only at my job but within my own personal interest as well.
-I use that time to really go deep and understanding my feelings and emotions And not let them fly out of control.
+But here’s the thing, during that four months of time, I was able to work on learning new skills and being a more valuable person not only at my job but in my own personal interest as well.
+I use that time to really go deep and understand my feelings and emotions And not let them fly out of control.